a-axton/postcss-selector-source/README.md

 # postcss-selector-source
 A PostCSS plugin for finding the original line and column position of your CSS selectors and declarations from your pre-processed SASS/SCSS files.
+It may work with other preprocessors like LESS or Stylus but they have not been tested.

 ## Installation
 ```bash